matthew-edelmann/capstone_/README.md

 # capstone_

-Give a why first.

-AirBnB has been ...
-This project aims to ...

 ## Problem Statement:
 AirBnB is a company founded in 2008.
 It allows home owners/renters to temporarily use their places as a hotel.
 The user has to put their own value per night for the guest to pay.
 I wanted to see if I could predict the price of an AirBnB in the New York City area.
 I was aiming at someone who has a space in the New York City area, and may want to use it for an AirBnB.
 I will try to give them an estamated price based on the borough they live in and other factors.
 I will also give them the errors with the model, as there are many factors I may not have such as their rent price or living expenses.